-Enquirers data protection notice
+Enquirers and professional partners data protection notice

 This notice sets out how the University deals with personal information of people:

 - who make enquiries for information on studying at the University

 - who make enquiries for information, or book onto, events being run by the University

 - who have a professional relationship with the University (such as lay members of boards, teachers, careers advisers, collaborators, external assessors, professional partners/learners etc.)

 - who sign up to receive marketing information from us.

 If you apply to the University or become a student your information will be dealt with in accordance with our Applicant and Student Data Protection notice.

 Identity and contact details of the Data Controller